Commitment to Release Surging Seas for All Coastal States

 The Risk Finder includes interactive maps, tables and figures of results, risk timelines, downloadable data, and accessible written analyses of social vulnerability.
 We will also be releasing an accompanying next generation online map.

-Thanks to a partnership with the Hazards and Vulnerability Research Institute (HVRI) at The University of South Carolina, and support from organizations such as the Kresge, Rockefeller, Island and Schmidt Family Foundations.
+We will launch our tool and map on a state-by-state basis.
+This effort is made possible thanks to a partnership with the Hazards and Vulnerability Research Institute (HVRI) at The University of South Carolina, and support from organizations such as the Kresge, Rockefeller, Island and Schmidt Family Foundations.